Get Your Free Claim Assessment Now

 • Adaptations to cars.

-We will assess your situation to determine whether you are entitled to claim compensation for medical negligence.
-If so, we work quickly, gathering and presenting the evidence to the responsible party.
-Moreover, we’ll then request they make an appropriate payment.
-Our specialist lawyers can also help by organising for an independent assessment of your physical condition and rehabilitation needs.
+We will assess your situation to determine whether you could be entitled to claim compensation for medical negligence.
+If so, we will connect you to a partnered law firm that will work quickly, gathering and presenting the evidence to the responsible party.
+Moreover, the law firm will request they make an appropriate payment.
+Our specialist lawyers can also help by organising an independent assessment of your physical condition and rehabilitation needs.

 Is there a time limit for suing the NHS?